-If you wish to own a Bichon, you should thoroughly research on Bichon Frise temperaments and behavior to help you decide whether they are compatible with the various personalities in your house.
+If you wish to own a Bichon, you should thoroughly research Bichon Frise temperament traits and behaviors to help you decide whether they are compatible with the various personalities in your household.
 Though the Bichon Frise is adorable, you should remember that their appearance does in no way pertain to compatibility.

 The Bichon Frise is one of the dogs that have several wonderful qualities.
 It is affectionate, sensitive and gentle.
 What other qualities can you ask for in a canine friend?

 Some of the major problems that are associated with Bichon Frise temperament are Separation Anxiety and Fear Aggression.

 All Bichon Frise owners should know the symptoms associated with these problems and also learn how to deal with or avoid them.